Chris-Ngu/ElectronMusic/README.md

  * ~~Include audio package to preview songs~~ Can include in the future

 ### Design
-* Work on layout of application
+* Work on layout of application (main, confirmation, and rename window)
 * Handle new menu bar buttons (not working for some reason).
 Placeholder implementation in place for the time

 ### Right click/ song click menu